aurasphere/gomorra-sql/README.md

 After the columns, the following parameter is the name of the table where to fetch the data with ```mmiez 'a```.
 Data can be fetched from multiple tables by using the optional join operator ```pesc e pesc``` followed by another table name.
 Currently, there's no limit on the number of ```pesc e pesc``` that can be applied to a single ```ripigliammo```.
 The join condition is specified in the ```arò``` clause, along with the row filtering.

 Finally, you can filter the rows using the optional ```arò``` clause, followed by one or more conditions.
-The conditions works exactly like in SQL, with a slightly different syntax for some operators (check the [Language Reference](#language-reference) section).
+The conditions work exactly like in SQL, with a slightly different syntax for some operators (check the [Language Reference](#language-reference) section).

 Here are some sample queries: